 Andrew Johnson National Cemetery was established in 1906 on a hilly tract of land outside Greeneville, TN.
 It included the gravesite of Andrew Johnson, 17th President of the United States, and a small burial ground for his immediate family.
 In 1901, Johnson’s daughter, Margaret Johnson Patterson willed the burial ground to the federal government for use as a public park in commemoration of the former president.

 The National Cemetery was administered by the War Department until 1942, when it was designated a National Monument and transferred to the NPS.
-The cultural landscape includes historic features from the two periods of significance, associated first with the use of the land by the Johnson family as a burial ground, and later the establishment and development of the National Cemetery by the War Department.
+The cultural landscape includes historic features from two periods of significance, the first associated with the use of the land by the Johnson family as a burial ground, and later the establishment and development of the National Cemetery by the War Department.
 During the first period of significance (Johnson Family Burial Ground, 1875-1906), monuments were erected within and around an elaborate cast iron fence.
 Contributing features from this time period, including the Andrew Johnson Monument (1878), are present today.

 Most of the remaining historic features date to the second period of significance (War Department era, 1906 1942), which encompasses the development of the National Cemetery landscape under the War Department.
-This period is reflected by the presence of features associated with the original War Department design, including buildings and structures (cemetery wall and gate, lodge, stable, rostrum), roads (Monument Drive, Service Road), the original nine grave sections, walkways, flagstaff, and drainage features.
+This period is reflected by features associated with the original War Department design, including buildings and structures (cemetery wall and gate, lodge, stable, rostrum), roads (Monument Drive, Service Road), the original nine grave sections, walkways, flagstaff, and drainage features.
 The World War I Machine Gun Monument (1931) also dates to this era.

 Individual features and their arrangement across the landscape convey a clear connection with the two periods of significance.
-The purpose of this cemetery as it was so designated in 1906 – to honor the veterans of our armed forces and commemorate the 17th U.S. President – has not been altered.
+The purpose of this cemetery as it was designated in 1906 – to honor the veterans of the armed forces and commemorate the 17th U.S. President – has not been altered.
 When NPS policy put an end to burials in the National Cemetery in 1942, public outcry was so persistent that officials overturned the policy.
 The original site mission to preserve the cemetery as it was at the end of the War Department era in 1942 was compromised by the plan to maximize burial space within the cemetery.

 After the burial of Johnson in 1875, the gravesite expanded into a small family plot with the Johnson Monument as its nexus.
 Through its architecture and arrangement, the Johnson family plot conveys characteristics of the rural cemetery movement and the romantic ideals that characterized American funerary architecture in the late Victorian era.